jitsi/jitsi-videobridge/doc/rtcp-termination.md

 Highest quality RTCP termination strategy
 -----------------------------------------

-We've also a strategy called HighestQualityRTCPTerminationStrategy, that is to be used in production environments and that works in the following way :
+We've also a strategy called `HighestQualityRTCPTerminationStrategy`, that is to be used in production environments and that works in the following way :